 Each year, Howard University School of Law hosts the C. Clyde Ferguson Jr. Lecture, which is the keynote speech for HCR’s annual Symposium.
 The 2016-2017 topic for the Ferguson Lecture and Symposium was: Black Economic Empowerment: Racial Wealth Disparities

 Biography of C. Clyde Ferguson

-The C. Clyde Ferguson Lecture is in memory and in honor of C. Clyde Ferguson, former dean of the Howard University School of Law and a former distinguished professor of law at Rutgers University Law School.
+The C. Clyde Ferguson Jr. Lecture is in honor of C. Clyde Ferguson Jr., former dean of the Howard University School of Law and a former distinguished professor of law at Rutgers University Law School.
 At the time of his death in 1983, he was the Henry L. Stimson Professor of Law at Harvard Law School.
 Ferguson’s dedication to human rights issues throughout his distinguished career is well-known.

 Ferguson was general counsel to the United States Commission on Civil Rights, special legal advisor to Governor Adlai Stevenson, permanent representative to the United Nations, deputy assistant secretary of state for African Affairs, and United States Ambassador to Uganda.
 In 1967, he was one of the drafters of the UNESCO Statement on Race.
 Ferguson held honorary doctorate of law degrees from Rutgers University and Williams College.
 He was the author of five books and numerous legal and scholarly articles.

 The Pauli Murray Prize

 The Howard Human and Civil Rights Law Review awards the Pauli Murray Prize each year to the winner of a nationwide competition for the best student Note on human and civil rights.
 The 2015-2016 award winner was Ms. Maleaha Brown.
 The 2016-2017 award winner is Ms. Tiffany Cebrun.